 Provide them rewards

-As a parent, you also have to practice something that can help your kid to become tough.
+As a parent, you also have to practice something to help your kid become tough.

 The best practice is to change your tone (if you do so!).

 For instance, you can rather say, “If you eat veggies in dinner you will be awarded chocolates” instead of saying, “You can’t eat chocolates unless you eat veggies!”.

 By creating such a reward system, you can help your kid in achieving milestones.